7lyfoma/SimplyFlashcards/File_Format_Specification.md

 # File Format Specification For Flash Card files

-Metadata is stored at the top of the file in pairs seperated by colons The end of metadata is signalled by a semicolon
+Metadata is stored at the top of the file in pairs seperated by |
+The end of metadata is signalled by a semicolon

->Name:French Basics
+>Name|French Basics
 >;

 FlashCards are stored in txt files formatted in the following way